How to Store Diamonds

 But that means the diamond is also stronger than your other jewelry.
 Never store diamonds in the same case or same jewelry box section as your other jewelry.

-Diamonds and Diamonds
+Diamonds with Other Diamonds

 Diamonds can also damage other diamonds.
 Keep your diamond jewelry in separate cases or in a jewelry box that has divided sections for each piece of jewelry.
+Many people don’t know that diamond can ship another diamond.

 When to Wear Your Diamond Jewelry